leaysgur/slides/docs/vuefes_jp-2025/index.md

 ---

-### OSS contribution isn't just about code
+### Rust is just one way to contribute

 - You can contribute to Rust projects without writing Rust
 - Actually, such opportunities are everywhere
   - Playground: https://github.com/oxc-project/playground
   - Docs: https://github.com/oxc-project/oxc-project.github.io

-In fact, just commenting on Issues, chatting on [Discord](https://discord.com/invite/9uXCAwqQZW), or sharing usage insights and research results - all are OSS contributions!
+Just commenting on issues, chatting on [Discord](https://discord.com/invite/9uXCAwqQZW), or sharing usage insights, reproduction and research results - all are OSS contributions!

 ---